yanghuanghe/scrambling_activity/README.md

 3. Demo data is included in this zip file.
 4. Detailed step-by-step introduction (with snapshots) on using the code is included in a separate pdf file.
 The expected outcome is also included.

-Note: files 10000 to 10010 are examples for demenstration purpose.
+Note: Files 10000 to 10010 are examples for demenstration purpose.
+Please see more details in the "Step-by-step demonstration" file.